wmiller0906/ECGR-4116-Midterm/README.md

 3. Activate the venv **source venv/bin/activate**
 4. Install dependencies **pip install -r requirements.txt**
 5. Torch may fail to install from requirements.
 If so, run the following to install Torch for CUDA: **pip install torch torchvision --index-url https://download.pytorch.org/whl/cu128**
-6. Open _Midterm Project.ipynb_ the Jupyter application of your choice.
+6. Open _Midterm Project.ipynb_ in the Jupyter application of your choice.
 7. Adjust the paths in the third cell to match your directory paths to the training folder, test folder, and the directory where generated images are stored.
 8. Run the program